1800 861 272

 • In-home supports delivered by a support worker

-Here’s a breakdown of each type of home and living support available in the NDIS and the criteria to apply for them.
+Here’s a breakdown of each type of home and living support available in the NDIS, the criteria to apply for them, and how they might look in your plan.

 Short Term Accommodation (STA)

-It can also be used to support you if there’s an unplanned breakdown of your formal or informal supports.
+It can also be used to support you if there’s an unplanned breakdown of your formal supports.

 Who's eligible for STA?